-The RTEMS source distribution includes a set of sample applications that are located in the \${RTEMS_ROOT}/c/src/tests/samples/ directory.
+The RTEMS source distribution includes a set of sample applications that are located in the \${RTEMS\ROOT}/testsuites/samples/ directory.
 These applications are intended to illustrate the basic format of RTEMS single and multiple processor applications and the use of some features.
 In addition, these relatively simple applications can be used to test locally developed board support packages and device drivers as they exercise a critical subset of RTEMS functionality that is often broken in new BSPs.

-Each of the following sample applications will be listed in more detail in the following sections:
+Some of the following sample applications will be covered in more detail in subsequent sections:

-Hello World The RTEMS Hello World test is provided in the subdirectory any portion of the 1c1 Ewis development environment.
+Hello World The RTEMS Hello World test is provided in the subdirectory when testing new RTEMS development environment.